auremoser/mozsci/log/worklog.md

 * connected becca to pau
 * put together visa border letter for aleks
 * sent along approvals for equipment to Sarah K
+* scheduled stereo semantics for July 21st at HOPE
+* got back to jesse about site content for the fellows

 ## TODO